Hurricanes are staying stronger even over land as oceans warm from climate change, study finds

 Suzana Camargo, a researcher at Columbia University’s Lamont-Doherty Earth Observatory in New York, said there is one significant caveat to the new research, which is that it only looked at storms in the Atlantic, where the most reliable data is to be found.
 “It would be important to repeat this analysis in other basins, in particular the Western North Pacific,” she said.

-However, Kerry Emanuel, whose work shows that tropical cyclones are becoming stronger in a warming world, said while he’s intrigued by the new paper, he’d like to see more work done on this topic before he’s convinced that hurricanes are both spinning up faster and having more trouble slowing down.
+However, MIT hurricane expert Kerry Emanuel, whose work shows that tropical cyclones are becoming stronger in a warming world, said while he’s intrigued by the new paper, he’d like to see more work done on this topic before he’s convinced that hurricanes are both spinning up faster and having more trouble slowing down.

 “I am persuaded that this is an important problem but do not regard the results as definitive; more research will be necessary to confirm or refute the findings,” he said in an email.